Suffolk Police investigating after a home was broken into Sunday morning

 SUFFOLK, Va.
-(WAVY) — Suffolk Police are working to learn who broke into and stole valuables from a home Sunday morning.
+(WAVY) — Suffolk Police are looking for the people who broke into and stole valuables from a home on Magnolia Street Sunday morning.

-According to a release, they got a call about the possible break-in around 12:54 a.m. from the Magnolia Gardens neighborhood.
+According to a release, police got a call to respond to a possible break-in around 12:54 a.m. in the Magnolia Gardens neighborhood.

-When they got to the home on Magnolia Street, investigators learned two people were inside when they heard glass break.
+When they got to the home in the 200 block of Magnolia Street, investigators learned two people were inside when they heard glass break.
 They say two men, one Black and one white, had broken into the residence and had a large, military-style rifle.

 Police say no one was hurt.